 The easiest way is to simply try and pay off the loans as fast as possible.
 If you think you might be held responsible for your spouse’s student loans if they die, it may be a good idea to consider a life insurance policy that will cover the outstanding loan balance.

-No one likes to think about these things, but taking a second to plan ahead now can potentially turn a financially catastrophic event into only a regularly catastrophic event.
+No one likes to think about these things, but taking a second to plan ahead now can potentially turn a financially catastrophic event into only a regularly catastrophic event and can help you manage student loan repayment.

 How to pay off your spouse’s student loans faster